Xsc4r3dh3x0/WindowsHackTools/README.md

 or use script:

-all-in-one.ps1    (only insatll all)
+all-in-one.ps1      (only install all)

 all&syspath.ps1     (install all and add to system path)